cja1/guardianberry/detectAndUploadDevelopment.md

 - Create video files up to 20 seconds long when a person is detected
 - Embed metadata about the video in the local filename
 - Set up an AWS S3 bucket and IAM permissions
-- Upload the video file(s) to an AWS S3 bucket
+- Upload the video file(s) to the AWS S3 bucket
-- Upload an image of then first detection frame
+- Upload an image of the first detection frame
 - Autoload the script on RPi startup

 ## 1. Refactoring to remove unnecessary configuration options